dhavalwagela/2-phase-locking-protocol-Wound-Wait-method-Java/README.md

+Steps to execute the file ConcurrencyControl.java.

+1) Navigate using cmd to the location of the file ConcurrencyControl.java

+2) Put an input file named as "sample.txt" at the exact location where ConcurrenyControl.java is.

+3) Compile the file javac ConcurrencyControl.java

+4) Run file java ConcurrencyControl

+5) You should get a message as "Output written in output.txt successfully !!" on the cmd.

+6) Now check the output in output.txt which should be at the location where sample.txt and ConcurrencyControl.java are.

+Output files are provided for corresponding inputs which were uploaded on canvas

+output1.txt corresponds to input1.txt

+output2.txt corresponds to input2.txt

+output3.txt corresponds to input3.txt

+output4.txt corresponds to input4.txt

+For executing inputs, rename any input file to "sample.txt" and corresponding output file will be generated when program will successfully execute.

 Implemented a program that simulates the behavior of the two-phase locking (2PL) protocol for concurrency control.
 The particular protocol to be implemented will be rigorous 2PL, with the wound-wait method for dealing with deadlock.
 The input to the program will be a file of transaction operations in a particular sequence.
 Each line has a single transaction operation.
 The possible operations are b (begin transaction), r (read item), w (write item), and e (end transaction).
 Each operation will be followed by a transaction id that is an integer between 1 and 9.

 For r and w operations, an item name follows between parentheses (item names are single letters from A to Z).
 Two examples are given below.